Improving Lives of Waste Pickers in India

 The evaluation will use a mixed methods approach to assess if and how the initiative works to improve the lives of waste pickers and their families.
-It will assess how exposure to two or more interventions as opposed to a single or no intervention affects welfare outcomes (listed below) among waste pickers.
+It will assess how exposure to two or more interventions as opposed to a single or no intervention affects the following welfare outcomes among waste pickers and their households.

 - Participation in skill training and labor force for improved income

 - Access to social security benefits, loans and financial linkages

 - Participation in collectives (such as self-help groups, common interest groups)

 - Improvement in health status & reduced health spending

 - Better education for children, especially, girls